 Female capybaras will choose which male she wants to mate with, typically the most dominant in her group.
 She will only mate in the water, and simply leaves the water or submerges herself if she doesn’t want to mate.

-Female capybaras have a gestation period of 130-150 days, and give birth to an average of 4 young.
+Their gestation period of 130-150 days, and give birth to an average of 4 young.
 Her pups will begin to eat grass within a week, but generally don’t wean fully until 16 weeks old.
-Other females will help care for the young, and the capybara pups will remain with the family group.
+Other females will help care for the young, and the pups will remain with the family group.